gminator/poker/README.md

 The acceptance criteria is written in Gherkin, I've found that this is easier for stakeholder to validate assumptions against and for developers to write unit tests.

+### Considerations and Assumptions

+### Framework Choice

+Its not entirely neccasry to use a Framework like Django.
+I chose this to show that I have a grounded understanding of the elements of frameowrks (Routing, ORM, MVC, Serializers, etc) these exist in almost all frameworks irrespecitve of lanuage.

+### Business Rules

+There a rules that I will negate for the purpose of the excercise.

+#### The Joker
+The Joker is typically used as a wild card, players can use this stand in for cards of their choice.
+I will not be using this card in my evaluations as it will require additional user input, and is not critical for demostrating a working understanding of the principles I wish to demonstrate

+#### The Ace
+The ace card can represent boht 1 & 14, aslo depending on the players choice.
+For purpose of the test it will always represent the highest available card.

 ### Overview
 The solution consists of 2 basic classess.